High Availability for Compute Instances

 At the time of failure, the

-IPMIagent performs first-layer fencing and physically resets the node to ensure that it is powered off.
-Evacuating instances from online Compute nodes might result in data corruption or in multiple identical instances running on the overcloud.
-When the node is powered off, it is considered fenced.
+IPMIagent performs first-layer fencing, which includes physically resetting the node to ensure that it shuts down and preventing data corruption or multiple identical instances on the overcloud.
+When the node is offline, it is considered fenced.

 After the physical IPMI fencing, the

-fence-novaagent performs second-layer fencing and marks the fenced node with the
+fence-novaagent automatically performs second-layer fencing and marks the fenced node with the

-“evacuate=yes”cluster per-node attribute.
-To do this, the agent runs the following command:
+“evacuate=yes”cluster per-node attribute by running the following command:

 $ attrd_updater -n evacuate -A name="evacuate" host="FAILEDHOST" value="yes"